-Schools of pork fish (so named for their snout-like mouths), angel fish, and clown fish ripple around swimmers—sometimes even grazing their legs—at this quiet and calm blue flag beach along the tourist corridor.
+Schools of porkfish (so named for their snout-like mouths), angelfish, and clownfish ripple around swimmers—sometimes even grazing their legs—at this quiet and calm blue flag beach along the tourist corridor.
 The best way to get to the protected marine sanctuary is via a small charter boat, like that offered by Cabo Sailing.
-For three hours, you’ll sail from the Cabo San Lucas marina, around El Arco, and finally northeast to the calm inlet; drinks (beer, margaritas, sodas, and water) and lunch are provided ($280 USD for up to four people with Cabo Sailing; $45 for all additional passengers).
+For three hours, you’ll sail from the Cabo San Lucas marina, around El Arco, and finally northeast to the calm inlet; drinks (beer, margaritas, sodas, and water) and lunch are provided.
 To save money, consider renting or buying snorkel gear in town, packing a picnic, and visiting the public beach by car or taxi.

 If you visit Los Cabos between November and March, you shouldn't miss the chance to go on a whale watching excursion.
 The humpback whales swim to the region's warm and salty waters each winter to give birth, then swim back up north to Alaska for the summer.
 In some seasons, the whales are so plentiful you'll spot them spouting from your hotel room window—but you should still get up close and personal to see these friendly, giant marine mammals in action.
-Book an excursion on a zodiac, a small inflatable boat, to get within arm's reach of the spectacular animals ($89 per person with Cabo Expeditions).Continue to 5 of 12 below.
+Book an excursion on a zodiac, a small inflatable boat, to get within arm's reach of the spectacular animals.

 Spend an afternoon sipping and sampling made-in-Mexico wines.
-The vino scene in Mexico was long overpowered by tequila, mescal and beer, but grapes are having a moment, particularly in the Baja.
+The vino scene in Mexico was long overpowered by tequila, mescal, and beer, but grapes are having a moment, particularly in the Baja.
 The Cape hotel offers wine-tasting classes every Friday (though you can also book a private group tasting) in the hotel’s stunning Glass Box, a bar that cantilevers over the beach with floor-to-ceiling windows on three sides.
-Sample a chardonnay blend from Casa Madero, the oldest winery in the Americas and the sixth-oldest in the world, or sip on a light grenache from Valle de Guadalupe ($75 for a three-pour flight with light bites; $110 with a full meal).
+Sample a chardonnay blend from Casa Madero, the oldest winery in the Americas and the sixth-oldest in the world, or sip on a light grenache from the Valle de Guadalupe, Mexico's quickly growing wine region in northern Baja.

 UNESCO named Mexican cuisine to its list of Intangible Cultural Heritage in 2010, thanks both to the food’s complexity and sense of tradition.
 Learn to recreate the treasure yourself at one of Cabo’s many cooking classes.
 Two that are of particular interest:

 Manta: Learn to cook the lighter side of Mexican cuisine at Enrique Olvera’s Cabo San Lucas outpost.
-Open group classes are offered every Tuesday at 1 p.m. ($42 per person).
-The menu is chef’s choice—though you can almost always expect a ceviche or seafood dish—and include a welcome cocktail and soft drinks (additional beer, wine and cocktails cost extra).
-To investigate more specific techniques or to replicate specific menu items, arrange a private class ($65 per person; booked through the hotel concierge or restaurant).
+Open group classes are offered every Tuesday at 1 p.m.
+The menu is the chef’s choice—though you can almost always expect a ceviche or seafood dish—and include a welcome cocktail and soft drinks (additional beer, wine, and cocktails cost extra).
+To investigate more specific techniques or to replicate specific menu items, arrange a private class.

 Edith’s: Arrange a cooking class for up to 20 people at Edith’s, the legendary Cabo restaurant.
 You can customize the menu to meet your group’s needs, though anticipate Mexican classics.
-Favorites on the restaurant... menu include tortilla soup, freshly fried fish, and sizzling steaks.
-Margaritas and mescal are included in the price, as are aguas frescas—refreshing horchata (rice milk), tamarind and jamaica juices. ($75-$125 per person, booked through InCabo).
+Favorites on the restaurant menu include tortilla soup, freshly fried fish, and sizzling steaks.
+Margaritas and mescal are included in the price, as are aguas frescas—refreshing horchata (rice milk), tamarind and jamaica juices.

 This quiet town has several art galleries and quaint souvenir shops.
 Take a trip here and stop for lunch at the famous Hotel California or visit the beach at Los Cerritos, which is perfect for swimming, surfing or just taking a long leisurely stroll along the beach.